 Best Places to See Chimps in Uganda

-Budongo Forest, Murchison Falls National Park
+Budongo Forest, Murchison Falls Conservation Area

-Lying on the southern end of the Murchison Falls National Park Conservation Area, Budongo Forest is home to 600 to 700 chimpanzees.
+Lying on the southern end of the Murchison Falls Conservation Area, Budongo Forest is home to 600 to 700 chimpanzees.
 They live in several communities scattered throughout the 500 square mile forest.
 Each community has 50 to 120 chimpanzees—the size of a small human village.

 Your best chance of seeing one of these chimps is in Kaniyo Pabidi, an area on the northeast edge of Budongo Forest.
 Unlike mountain gorilla treks, which always start first thing in the morning, chimp treks at Kaniyo Pabidi take place in both the morning and afternoon.
 Here, you can take a guided walk in the morning or afternoon.

 The walk includes some steep inclines, but is mostly along well-maintained paths.